AlexITC/challenge-etl/README.md

 There is a main application built with Scala and Spark which can receive a CSV file or a MySQL table and load it into a Hadoop File System.

-At this time, the application doesn't make incremental updates.
+When the application is run, it detects if the model already exists to perform incremental updates.

 ## Running